 To assess whether the agent is following the language command $l$, LEARN extracts the sequence of past actions $\left( a_1,a_2,...,a_{t-1}\right)$ and transforms it into an action-frequency vector $\textbf{f}$.
 LEARN takes both $\textbf{f}$ and the natural language command $l$ as inputs and produces a probability distribution indicating the relevance between the action-frequency vector and the natural language command.
 This distribution measures the correlation between $\textbf{a}$ and $l$, which composes the intrinsic language reward $R_{lan}$.
 Therefore, the target optimal policy can be generated based on the new reward function $R_{ext}+R_{lan}$.
-During testing, LEARN generates intrinsic reward according to fixed human command and past action sequence, illustrating the task progress aligned with the human command.
-The auxiliary reward and the value estimation of the state and action based on the combined reward effectively show the agent quantitative consideration on accomplishing the task based on human command, presenting extrinsic RL explainability for agent specific behavior.
+The auxiliary reward effectively illustrates the quantitative consideration of accomplishing the task based on human command, presenting extrinsic RL explainability for agent-specific behavior.